 For the last 15 years I have been helping children who struggle in the classroom, “filling in the gaps” in their early development.
 Rather than wait until they are struggling, and falling behind their peers, here are some suggestions to help prepare your child for this big new adventure.

-Helping to Prepare Your Child for Reading
+Prepare Your Child for Learning to Read

 You can help prepare your child for learning to read by playing together, and having fun.
 Sounds too easy, doesn’t it?
 Children do these things naturally, and will love having you join them.
 Here are some ideas for you to try: